 Why Modular Homes Are Compared to Cars — And Why its the Wrong Comparison

 In the world of construction, modular housing is often compared to the automotive industry.
-After all, both involve factory-built products, assembly lines, and precision engineering.
+After all, both involve factory-built components fabricated via an assembly line.
 But while the comparison helps people understand what modular homes are, it also oversimplifies the process and risks reinforcing the wrong perceptions.

 So let’s break it down: